mdolab/pygeo/doc/advanced_ffd.rst

 We can define these for the entire pointset by defining one or more *reference axes*.
 A reference axis is defined as a line or curve within the FFD volume.

-You can add a reference axis to your FFD volume by using the :meth:`.DVGeometry.addRefAxis` method.
+You can add a reference axis to your FFD volume by using the :meth:`addRefAxis <.DVGeometry.addRefAxis>` method.
 There are two ways to define an axis.
 The first is to define the axis explicitly by providing a :doc:`pySpline <pyspline:index>` curve (using the ``curve`` keyword argument).
 This is the recommended approach for non-conventional FFD boxes (e.g. body-fitted sections).